meilisearch/documentation/guides/introduction/quick_start_guide.md

 </html>
 ```

-The code above is divided in multiple parts:
+The code above comes in multiple parts:

-- The body of the page, which is the entry point for you `react` components.
+- The body of the page, is the entry point for `react`.
+  `instant-meilisearch` adds the search bar and search results in this entry point.
 - `<scripts src="..">` tags are [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)'s that imports libraries needed to run `instant-meilisearch` in [React](https://reactjs.org/).
 - The `React` part where you customize your `instant-meilisearch`.